-At the time of submittal of any application to annex territory within the SOIA Area, the City of Elk Grove shall demonstrate that CCSD fire protection facilities will meet the service demands of development identified for the annexation territory, or that fair-share funding will be provided for the construction of new or expansion of existing fire protection facilities, as needed, to accommodate the increase in demand resulting from development of the annexation territory.
+At the time of submittal of any application to annex territory within the SOIA Area, the City of Elk Grove shall demonstrate that CCSD fire protection and life safety facilities will meet the service demands of development identified for the annexation territory, or that fair-share funding will be provided for the construction of new or expansion of existing fire protection facilities, as needed, to accommodate the increase in demand resulting from development of the annexation territory.
 The City of Elk Grove shall demonstrate future development has incorporated adequate water supply and pressure, fire hydrants, and access to structures by firefighting equipment and personnel and where appropriate, identified on-site fire suppression systems for all new commercial and industrial development into design plans consistent with General Plan polices PF-7, PF-21, and SA-32 and Action SA-32-Action 1, SA-32-Action 2, and SA-32-Action 4.
+Any expansion of service shall not adversely impact current service levels.